Most would agree that making a game at all is a great accomplishment, whether if it’s done with a handful of people or a company of hundreds.

 We won’t blame you if you think we added this game by mistake.

-One of the biggest and most successful games of the decade did in fact start out as a -one-man project, and that man was Markus Persson— or “Notch”.
+One of the biggest and most successful games of the decade did start as a -one-man project and that man was Markus Persson— or “Notch”.

 The Swedish programmer developed the original version himself back in 2009 and didn’t get any other help until after it released as an alpha version.

 The imaginative sandbox game quickly grew in popularity and its iconic characters can now be seen on T-shirts, Legos, spin-off titles, and soon, a film by Warner Bros.

 Retro City Rampage

 Brian Provinciano designed this GTA-inspired game all on his own and launched it for PC in 2012.

 It received positive reviews for its hilarious parody of 80’s pop culture references and fun gameplay.